prathameshdange450-cmd/wine-quality-prediction/README.md

 # wine-quality-prediction
-Designed and implemented an end-to-end machine learning solution to predict wine quality based on physicochemical attributes.
-The project involved comprehensive data preprocessing, exploratory data analysis, and feature engineering to improve data quality and model performance.
-Multiple supervised learning algorithms were trained, evaluated, and compared using standard performance metrics to identify the most effective model.
-The solution demonstrates strong analytical skills, practical application of machine learning techniques, and proficiency in Python-based data science tools.
-Technologies used : python , numpy ,pandas , scikit-learn, matplotlib , jupyter lab
-Machine Learning algorithm is to be used is Randomforesregressor
+* buit an end to end machine learning model to predict wine quality based on physicochemical properties

+* performed data cleaning, preprocessing and transformation to prepare the dataset for modeling

+* applid feature scaling and selection techniques to imporove model accuracy and stability

+* checked the all root mean squaring value by applying different types of machine learning algorithm like Randomforestregressor,linearregression

+  the linearregression have value  0.43

+  and the Randomforestregressor have value 0.046

+*  with lower rmse value we used Randomforestregressor as an machine learning algorithm

+*  TECHNIQUES THAT USED FOR DATA ANALYSIS IS

+   -PANDAS

+   -NUMPY

+   -MATPLOTLIB

+   -SCIKITLRARN

+   -JUPYTERLAB

+* AT the end predicted dataset is compared with the original dataset by using scatter graph